 RELATED: Looking for more of the best books for toddlers?
 We’ve got all you need!

-The Best Books for 2 Year Olds Your Toddlers Need Now!
+These Books for 2 Year Olds Will Excite and Inspire Your Child!

 One Shoe Two Shoes, by Caryl Hart and illustrated by Edward Underwood: I absolutely love a good rhythmic book.
 This adorable story has perfect rhyme, delightful illustrations, and introduces both colors and numbers.
 This is a fresh, modern take on One Fish Two Fish Red Fish Blue Fish.
 It’s a total joy and my new go-to gift for toddlers!
 Support independent bookstores and get the book on Bookshop.org right here!

 The Watermelon Seed, by Greg Pizzoli: If you are looking for a book to make your little ones squeal with laughter, this is it.
 From the “chomp chomp” sounds, to the fear of a watermelon seed growing within the tummy, to a great big final burp, this book makes our trio laugh out loud every single time.
 Bright, colorful illustrations and a zany story make this one of the very best books for 2 year olds.
 Support independent bookstores and get the book on Bookshop.org right here!

 Monkey and Me, by Emily Gravett: This book was on constant rotation in our house.
 Simple, rhyming prose and adorable illustrations create a story my boys believed they could “read” on their own.
 There’s nothing better for instilling confidence in your budding bookworms!
 Babies love the sing-song rhythm, and big ones love showing off their skills as they turn the pages and “tell” the story to their parents.
 This is a must have, unique board book for your bookshelves.
 It always surprises me that more people don’t know about this one, because it’s awesome!
 For our full review of Monkey and Me, click here!
 Support independent bookstores and get the book on Bookshop.org right here!